Jaguar XF Sportbrake (2017-2024) Review

 "Even in facelifted form the Jaguar XF Sportbrake only offers mild-hybrid rather than a full-hybrid option, which means that the core four-cylinder diesels are the most efficient models."

-Jaguar XF Sportbrake Review 2023: exterior rear three quarter photo of the Jaguar XF Sportbrake
+Jaguar XF Sportbrake (2017-2024) Review: exterior rear three quarter photo of the Jaguar XF Sportbrake

 There's some mixed news here.
-Jaguar as a brand came almost perfectly in the middle of the pack in the HonestJohn.co.uk Satisfaction Index, coming 16th out of 30 manufacturers.
-But that's all the good news.
+Jaguar, as a brand, came almost perfectly in the middle of the pack in the HonestJohn.co.uk Satisfaction Index when the XF Sportbrake was released; it came 16th out of 30 manufacturers.
+Today, Jaguar is 7th of 33 manufacturers in the latest Satisfaction Index.

 P250 petrol models are a couple of groups higher at 37, while the quickest Jaguar XF Sportbrake P300 version sits in group 40.

-Jaguar XF Sportbrake Review 2023: exterior side photo of the Jaguar XF Sportbrake
+Jaguar XF Sportbrake (2017-2024) Review: exterior side photo of the Jaguar XF Sportbrake

 Jaguar refuses to skimp on luxuries, and the Jaguar XF Sportbrake comes as lavishly appointed as you would hope in such a large, expensive car.